ivan-tkatchev/tab/README.md

 This command is equivalent to `nl -ba -w1`; that is, it outputs stdin with a line number prefixed to each line.

-`zip()` is a function that accepts one or more sequences and returns a sequence that returns a tuple with an element from each input sequence.
+`zip()` is a function that accepts two or more sequences and returns one sequence of tuples of elements from each input sequence.
 (The returned sequence stops when any of the input sequences stop.)

 `count()` when called without arguments will return an infinite sequence of successive numbers, starting with `1`.